CDCgov/MaRS/README.md

 # MaRS (Malaria Resistance Surveillance)

+The emergence of resistance to all currently available antimalarial drugs in multiple regions of the world represents a current global public health challenge.
+In order to monitor and address this situation, faster and more effective surveillance tools are required to track and monitor the emergence and evolution of drug resistance in malaria.
+The Malaria Resistance Surveillance (MaRS) project aims to address this challenge by collating and mapping genetic polymorphisms associated with drug resistance in malaria around the world.
+The project achieves this by employing a targeted amplicon deep sequencing (TADS) approach to detect single nucleotide polymorphisms on all major malaria drug resistance genes associated genes in samples sourced from travelers returning to the US from overseas, as well as samples actively collected in collaboration with partners from other countries.

+Data for this project can be found at https://submit.ncbi.nlm.nih.gov/subs/bioproject/SUB3441145/overview.
+Collaborators are encouraged to submit their data using this BioProject.

-The Malaria Resistance Surveillance or MaRS pipline, is an attempt at standardizing the workflow for identifying variants in parasite genomes conferring drug resistance.
-By streamlinging the data QC, alignment, and variant calling process, MaRS hopes to reduce time of analysis, as well allow for flexibilty of protocol used for the BGS analysis.
-The modular structure of the MaRS pipeline enables the user to build their own pipeline using the tools of their preference.
-The tools that MaRS is able to run are listed below, however, adding a custom tool the workflow is very simple.
+The Malaria Resistance Surveillance or MaRS analysis pipline, is an attempt at standardizing the workflow for identifying both known and new polymorhisms in *P.falciparum* genes associated with drug resistance.
+By streamlinging the data QC, alignment, and variant calling process, MaRS hopes to reduce time of analysis, as well allow for flexibilty of protocol used for the analysis.

 ## Tools avaiable: